UCLH-DHCT/emap/emap-interchange/dev/design_choices.md

 ## Decision

-*Custom Hl7Value<> wrapper class*: created an HL7Value wrapper class to ensure the expected outcome of HL7 message.
+*Custom InterchangeValue<> wrapper class*: created an InterchangeValue wrapper class to ensure the expected outcome of HL7 message.

 ## Consequences